emanuelefalbo/HessFit/README.md

 ```

 While type_charge.txt, ff_string.txt, and topol.txt are generated internally, users must specify which optimized xyz geometry to use for the torsional scans.
 It must be noted that since several methods, like ab initio or semi-empirical ones, can be chosen for the torsional scan, their completion time will depend on the number of processors and method chosen.
-The output files "*x_qm_all.csv" (x=1,2,...) contains the angle, QM, and MM energies in 1st, 2nd, and 3rd columns, respectively for each scanned dihedral.
+The output files *x_qm_all.csv* (x=1,2,...) contains the angle, QM, and MM energies in 1st, 2nd, and 3rd columns, respectively for each scanned dihedral.
 The internal subroutine *fit4dihe.py* processes these files and return the Fourier coefficients.